Build a simple app with text composables

 A few notes about the composable function:

-• Composable functions can accept parameters, which let the app logic describe or modify the UI.
+• Composable functions can accept arguments, which let the app logic describe or modify the UI.
 In this case, your UI element accepts a String so that it can greet the user by name.

 Notice the composable functions in code